-It all begins with passion, determination and resilience.
+It all begins with passion, determination, and resilience.
 The road is difficult for any new business and without these core traits, it’s difficult to remain committed to the cause for the full journey.
-Along with these, creativity, agility and curiosity are a must to allow founders to think outside the box and iterate quickly — determining what exactly will drive differentiation.
+Along with these, creativity, agility and curiosity are a must to allow founders to think outside the box and iterate quickly determining what exactly will drive differentiation.

 The softer requirements would then include a comfort with risk.
 It’s a given that any new business is a highly risky endeavor.
 The founder needs to carry this risk for a number of years before establishing any form of stability.
 Founders must also think big, as conservative thinking will only lead to unimpressive growth and limited opportunity in the long run.

-It is also important to consider a breadth of skills and adaptability.
+It's also important to consider a breadth of skills and adaptability.
 Vertical specialists can have difficulty succeeding when there is no supporting mechanism in place for their contributions.
 Horizontal skill sets are far more effective in the early stages.

 And last but not least, a founder must exhibit A LITTLE BIT OF CRAZY.
 This allows founders to think beyond perceived limitations, inspire their teams and break norms.
-It can be a double edged sword, but I would argue, let the crazy be.
+It can be a double-edged sword, but I would argue, let the crazy be.
 It’ll introduce some genius that you don’t want to bottle up.